Documentation

 The Power UI MCP server lets an AI agent use your Power UI account directly: list and load your saved themes, apply them to a Power BI report you're working on, change colors and typography in plain language, and save the result back to your dashboard.
 It runs locally on your machine and authenticates with a personal API key.

-The MCP exposes ~13 tools across two scopes: account assets (list/load/save themes, list palettes, open in studio) and theme styling (foundation, title and effects styling, per-property control, and writing themes into .pbip reports).
+The MCP exposes 17 tools across two scopes: account assets (list/load/save themes, list and manage palettes, open in studio) and theme styling (foundation, page background and wallpaper, title and effects styling, per-property control, and writing themes into .pbip reports).
 Anything you can do in the visual studio or the in-app AI assistant is available to your local agent.

 Install